TlonUqbar/TlonUqbar/README.md

-- 👋 Hi, I’m @TlonUqbar
+- 👋 Hi, I’m @TlonUqbar.
+I created this account to save the projects created from following [The Odin Project](https://www.theodinproject.com) curriculum.
-- 👀 I’m interested in ... learning anything about programming
+- 👀 I’m interested in ... learning anything and everything about programming.
-- 🌱 I’m currently learning ... all kinds of stuff, from front-end react to linux
+- 🌱 I’m currently learning ... all kinds of stuff, from front-end react to linux.
-- 💞️ I’m looking to collaborate on ... interesting projects
+- 💞️ I’m looking to collaborate on ... interesting projects.
 - 📫 How to reach me ...

 -